What’s the theme of your current creative work?

 If your work is abstract, the subject will probably be the point you jumped off from e.g. the shape of leaves against the sky, the play of light on the waves, and so on.

-What is the Theme of an Artwork?
+What is the Theme of a creative work?

 So your subject is pretty obvious.
 But what about the theme?

-Of course, you don’t have to use apples to explore the theme of aging.
+Of course, you don’t have to use apples to explore the theme of ageing.
 The peeling paint on an old boat, or the crumbling stones of an ancient castle, would work just as well.

-This means that you can work with your favourite subject matter in different ways to explore different themes: Placing a fresh can of paint next to the old peeling boat would suggest renewal; a close up of a brightly coloured flower emerging from the castle stones would do the same.
+This means you can work with your favourite subject matter in different ways to explore different themes: Placing a fresh can of paint next to the old peeling boat would suggest renewal; a close up of a brightly coloured flower emerging from the castle stones would do the same.

 What themes can you detect in these apple paintings from the masters?